 Places of interest in Amsterdam | The Dutch capital offers even more than romantic canal cruises, coffee shops, bicycles, cheese, and tulips.
 There are also many other fantastic sights that you should see on your city trip to the Venice of the North.

-Here is an overview of my top 15 sights
+Here is an overview of my top 15 attractions

 1. Rijksmuseum